Kordrad/nx-todo/libs/todo/domain/README.md

-# todo-domian
+# todo-domain

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test todo-domian` to execute the unit tests.
+Run `nx test todo-domain` to execute the unit tests.